zotroneneis/zotroneneis.github.io/_posts/2018-08-08-blog-post-day-16-to-18.md

 ## Further reading

-Data classes have further functionality that we haven't discussed yet.
+Data classes have further functionalities that we haven't discussed yet.
 If you want to know more about them, consider looking at [PEP 557](https://www.python.org/dev/peps/pep-0557/) or watching the [PyCon 2018 talk on dataclasses](https://www.youtube.com/watch?v=T-TwcmT6Rcw).